 Unsubscribe from Unused Memberships

-Gym memberships, magazines, Netflix, etc. Go through last month’s bank statement and see where your money went.
+Go through Gym memberships, magazines, Netflix, etc. Then, go through last month’s bank statement and see where your money went.
 If you see charges to services you’re not using, unsubscribe.

 It’s not hard to cut your costs.
 Whether you change how you watch TV or switch insurance providers, you can make changes in January to save money all year long.